HOME | MEET JOAN & BOBBY | SITE MAP | E-MAIL JOAN |

 Hence, we believe Peshe was born in 1874, immigrated to Palestine at the age of 16 in 1890, was 17 when her first child was born and was 80 when she died in 1954.

 The QUATINSKY’s either came from Argentina to Pruzzeneh or started in Pruzzeneh, went to Argentina, returned to Pruzzeneh and then went on to Palestine.
-In any case, there is some connection to Argentina and MOSHE KVUATINITZ (their oldest son who took the original family name) moved to Argentina and raised a family there.
+In any case, there is some connection to Argentina.
+MOSHE KVUATINITZ (their oldest son who took the original family name) moved to Argentina and raised a family there.

 Yosef Quatinsky was known in Israel as “Yossel the Schmidt”.
 He was a blacksmith and made wheels for carts and was commissioned by the Ottoman Empire (the Turks) to restore the gates around the Old City of Jerusalem.
 He restored the iron work on the Jaffa, Damascus, Zion and Lion gates.